Admitted Graduate Students

 Mountaineer Card

-Your Mountaineer Card is your student ID to access various WVU resources, such as the Personal Rapid Transit (PRT), WVU Libraries, printers/copiers, Student Recreation Center, athletics, and dining services.
+Your Mountaineer Card is your student ID to access various WVU resources, such as the Personal Rapid Transit (PRT), WVU Libraries, printers/copiers, Student Recreation Center, athletics, and dining.

 Housing